Prescriptions

 Collecting your prescription

-For requests sent directly to the practice you can collect your prescription after 3 working days.
+- Direct requests to the practice: Ready after 3 working days.

 Questions about your prescription